pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ### Sub_protocol E010 - *4*
 15 TX IDs available, change RX_Num value 0..14 to cycle through them

-This protocol is known to be problematic because it's using the xn297L emulation with a transmission speed of 250kbps therefore it doesn't work very well with every modules, this is an hardware issue with the accuracy of the components.

-If the model does not respond well to inputs or hard to bind, you can try to switch the emulation from the default NRF24L01 RF component to the CC2500 by using an option value (freq tuning) different from 0.
+If a CC2500 is installed it will be used for this sub protocol.
 Option in this case is used for fine frequency tuning like any CC2500 protocols so check the [Frequency Tuning page](/docs/Frequency_Tuning.md).

+If only a NRF24L01 is installed then this sub protocol might be problematic because it is using the xn297L emulation with a transmission speed of 250kbps which doesn't work very well with every NRF24L01, this is an hardware issue with the authenticity and accuracy of the components.

 ### Sub_protocol H26WH - *5*
 CH6|